Charlotte FitzGerald-de Ros, 20th Baroness de Ros: Biography

-In London on 3/4 August 1791, more than a year after her mother's death, Charlotte married Lord Henry FitzGerald, a member of the Duke of Leinster's family.
-After petitioning King George III in 1790, she eventually (in 1806) was able to end the abeyance to the Barony of de Ros, the most ancient baronial title in England, in her favour — even though there were two other co-heirs to the barony, and she had only a quarter interest; another claimant, Sir Henry Hunloke, 4th Bt., had a half interest and was the heir general of the elder of the two sisters from whom the claims were derived.
+After petitioning King George III in 1790, she was eventually (in 1806) able to end the abeyance to the Barony of de Ros, the most ancient baronial title in England, in her favour — even though there were two other co-heirs to the barony, and she had only a quarter interest; another claimant, Sir Henry Hunloke, 4th Bt., had a half interest and was the heir general of the elder of the two sisters from whom the claims were derived.
 No clear explanation for the award was given by the House of Lords except an inference that Charlotte came from (or at least had married into) a better family.
 Charlotte legally changed her name by Royal Licence on 6 October of the same year to Charlotte FitzGerald-de Ros.
 Members of the de Ros family lived in Thames Ditton for a long while.
 They had links with the brightest of society, from the Duke of Wellington downwards.
 Henry's younger brother was the notorious Lord Edward FitzGerald.

 Charlotte died on 9 January 1831.